-RETURN TO THE MIDDLE AGES The massive Porte Saint-Jean opens.
-The coat of arms of Archbishop Pierre de la Jugie, the 14th-century successor to Bernard de Farges, is just about visible on a re-utilised stone.
-The hinges are still there and the hole in the wall that accommodated the bar bears testament to the enormity of the gate.
+RETURN TO THE MIDDLE AGES

+Step through the massive gate, Porte Saint-Jean.
+The coat of arms of Pierre de la Jugie, archbishop of Narbonne from 1347 to 1375, is just about visible on a block of re-utilised stone.
+The hinges, still present, and the hole in the wall that accommodated the bar, bear testament to the enormity of the gate.
 This protection was completed by a murder hole.
 Pass underneath, turn left and continue down to the River Lou.
 At the corner of the alley, look up to see a pig sculpted into a re-utilised stone.
 A little further along, a house on the left features the remains of a mullion window dating from the 16th century.
 Mullion?
 This is a vertical element, made of stone in this case, placed in the middle of the window.

-BEYOND THE ENCLOSURE A final glance at the River Lou which runs through a fairly deep moat.
+BEYOND THE ENCLOSURE

+A final glance at the River Lou which runs through a fairly deep moat.
 A small channel, called a "béal", can be seen in the rampart wall.
 This fed water to a mill located downstream on the River Lou.
 Cross the little bridge, a modern one this time, to reach the cobblestone path leading up to Saint-Etienne church.
 The path, which goes up to the cemetery and around the church, will take you past a cross of supplication.
-Its base, the oldest part, is decorated with the arms of Pierre de la Jugie,
+Its base, the oldest part, is decorated with the arms of Pierre de la Jugie, who was archbishop of Narbonne in the 14th century.

-THE CHURCH who was archbishop of Narbonne in the 14th century.
+THE CHURCH

 Just behind the church, a narrow path forming natural steps leads up to a headland from where there is a stunning view over the castle and village and their natural backdrop of red soil and dark green hills.
 Look closely...
 Notice anything?
 Nothing?
 Precisely!
 There are no television aerials on the roofs.
 They're all underground.
 When they were dismantled, they made an original feature, piled up outside the town hall.